xyproto/translate/README.md

 Requires `ollama` to be set up and serving on port `11434`.

-The translation takes a cuple of seconds, and is not terribly exact, but it does not need an internet connection once the model has been downloaded, and is a pretty versatile tool.
+The translation takes a cuple of seconds, and is not terribly exact, but it is a pretty versatile tool.

+`ollama` and `translate` does not require an internet connection once `mixtral:instruct` has been downloaded.

 ## Example use